Community and groups

 ‘Build your own discovery’ consists of a one-day training for group leaders and adult learning tutors, free group visits, discount entry tickets and staff support to help groups leaders and tutors plan visits.

 Training sessions are available twice a year (spring and autumn).
+There are two training days available in spring 2017:

 For more information, or to register your interest, email: email@example.com.